Welcome to Elings Park

 On November 17th, 1985, the Grand Opening of Las Positas Park took place with approximately 200 in attendance!
 In February, 1986, Mayor Sheila Lodge presented Jerry Harwin with the city’s Outstanding Service Award.
 He was the first recipient of this prestigious award.
 In 1989, the Park Foundation received the prestigious R.F.
 MacFarland award at the annual Santa Barbara Athletic Round Table banquet, in “recognition of outstanding contribution to sports in the greater Santa Barbara area”.

 In July of 1987, ground breaking ceremonies were held for the Vietnam Veterans Living Memorial, with a “very large crowd” in attendance.
 The Veterans Memorial Walk and Terrace of Remembrance were completed and dedicated on November 11, 1997, with 1,600 in attendance.
-The Woods-Claeyssens Foundation was instrumental in its funding.
+Local veterans, their families, and friends were instrumental in its funding with the help from The Woods-Claeyssens Foundation.

 Later in 1987, the Pannanides Overlook, Pelissero Picnic area, Christ Truth Foundation Overlook, Mission Linen Playground and the Santa Barbara Bank & Trust Memorial Grove were all dedicated.